Rapunzel (Tangled): Rapunzel's Tangled Adventure (2017–2020)

 Rapunzel appears in the animated television series.
 Most of the first season is set on her uncovering the mystery of her new hair and its connection to the mystical rock spikes she had discovered several weeks ago, with the help of her lady-in-waiting Cassandra (who later turns out to be Mother Gothel's daughter, which also makes her Rapunzel's adoptive sister), and a young scientist named Varian.
 In addition, she tries her best on how to be a good princess and future queen of Corona, even though her naive and gullible ways often get her into trouble.

 Ralph Breaks the Internet (2018)

 Rapunzel, alongside other Disney Princesses, appeared in the film Ralph Breaks the Internet, as was announced at the 2017 D23 Expo.

 Lego Disney Princess specials

 Rapunzel appears as one of the main characters in Lego's animated special, Lego Disney Princess: The Castle Quest, released on Disney+ on August 18, 2023.
 She also appears in the 2025 sequel, Lego Disney Princess: Villains Unite.

 Once Upon a Studio (2023)

 Rapunzel appears in the short film, Once Upon a Studio.
 She is shown helping Mickey Mouse save Clarabelle Cow from being hypnotized by Kaa by knocking Kaa out with her pan and she is shown standing next to Eugene in the group photo.

+Tangled (2028)

+Teagan Croft has been announced to play Rapunzel in a live-action adaptation of the 2010 film.